Ask the Horizons Team: With the holidays coming I need gift ideas for my 6-year-old son with autism.

 Ask the Horizons Team: Games to help stay focused on activities

-I am looking for some new games to play with my boys, ages 9 and 10.
+Question: I am looking for some new games to play with my boys, ages 9 and 10.
 Both are very intelligent but struggle with staying focused on activities not of their choosing.
 They also have some visual processing challenges we are trying to improve.
-Any ideas would be appreciated!
+Any ideas would be appreciated! -Rachel in Michigan

 Ask the Horizons Team: Spending Quality Time with the Family